-This code of conduct governs the environments of the entire Vital team.
-We created this not in anticipation of bad behaviour but as we believe that articulating our values and obligations to one another reinforces the respect, trust, and safety (both physical and psychological) among the team.
-The code will also provide us with clear avenues to correct our culture should it ever stray from course.
+We are committed to building a diverse and inclusive culture and we celebrate authenticity.
+We created this not in anticipation of bad behavior but as we believe that articulating our values and obligations to one another reinforces the respect, trust, and safety (both physical and psychological) among the team.

-This code of conduct also applies to experiences that form a more personal basis such as shared walks to get lunch, meetups or conferences that are attended as a group but not as explicit representation of Vital, and communication across social media.
+It also applies to experiences that form a more personal basis such as shared walks to get lunch, meetups or conferences that are attended as a group but not as explicit representation of Vital, and communication across social media.

 Collaborate and be supportive of your colleagues.
-We are all working towards the same goal and it is easy to get tunnel vision; make sure to include your colleagues in brainstorms, planning sessions, code reviews etc, and value the input they have.
-We also pride ourselves on being a teaching environment so if you see someone struggling or if someone approaches you for help, be generous with your time.
+We are all working towards the same goal and it is easy to get tunnel vision; make sure to include your colleagues in brainstorms, planning sessions, code reviews etc., and value the input and experience they have.
+We pride ourselves on being a teaching environment so if you see someone struggling or if someone approaches you for help, be generous with your time.
 If you are under time pressure, point them in the direction of someone else who may be able to assist.

 Assume competence and be kind when giving and receiving feedback.
 Our thorough interviewing process means you can assume competence and have confidence in your colleagues.
 We should all be striving to be better and feedback is a natural and important part of growing and achieving that.
 Good feedback is kind, respectful, clear, and constructive.
 You are expected to give and receive feedback with humility and without ego.